alexprincel/alexprincel.github.io/_posts/2019-01-24-Python dataframe IO.md

 - **Security:** Again, this item is geared towards `pickle`.
 There are security considerations with regards to unpickling malicious pickle files.
 In applications where there may be files coming from external sources, this may be a deal breaker.
 For other applications, this may be a non-issue.

-# Kicking into overdrive with parallelization using Dask

-- Pandas doesn't make full use of all CPU cores available, therefore leaving a lot of performance on the table

-- Dask package enables parallel computing to scale computations to node clusters but also enables single-node parallelization through multi-threading / multi-processing

-- On the same dataset, Dask is demonstrably and significantly faster than "vanilla Pandas".

 # Conclusion

 Definitely, this article only scratches the surface of different Python file I/O techniques when working with dataframes.
 Some use cases may open up certain possibilities not available in other cases (e.g. because of data size or data types) and there are a host of packages and tools for this job that where unexplored.
 I'll briefly mention Dask here, which I haven't extensively tested but that delivers promising results efficiency-wise.
 Also, even within the parameters explored in this article, some techniques were not used here that may be used to positively affect the loading speed, such as specifying data types up-front.